C0nw0nk/Nginx-Lua-Secure-Link-Anti-Hotlinking/README.md

 # Nginx-Lua-Anti-Hotlinking-Config
 My soloution to those who try to use proxies to hotlink / steal or waste bandwidth from your sites and servers it works the same as the secure_link module but i did it using entirely Lua.

+The reason i did this was because my PHP / CMS / Web Applications that i run all use caching and because they serve that same cached page to users with different IP addresses etc it means if my web app was to generate a secure link instead of Nginx they will be served 403 forbidden errors when ever they went to access any file.

 If you have a problem make a Issue request or if you fix something make a pull request and i will push it to the main repo.
 Thanks for any contributions that will help others <3

 The way this works is a rather than hack the core of your PHP, ASP.net, Javascript, HTML etc what ever your web application / CMS uses to generate it's link's, I rewrite the output links in the html body contents so you don't need to hack your web application and risk making it incompatible with other servers.